scottishgovernment/mygov-assets/docs/base.external-links.md

 ## External links in article content

 External links inside `<article>` elements have the icon applied automatically.
-This happens for any links starting with `http://`, `https://`, or `//`. *Important:* internal links should all use internal paths to avoid being displayed as external links
+This happens for any links starting with `http://`, `https://`, or `//`. *Important:* internal links should all use relative paths to avoid being displayed as external links

     <article>
         <a href="https://www.gov.scot">Gov.scot website</a>